 - Establish consistent communication with the organization advisor and keep advisor information of organization activities and decisions.

 - Ensure proper use of campus resources, including meeting and event space, and other afforded benefits to the organization.

-- Check the student organization mailbox on a regular basis (recommended at least twice per week).
-SI will put important notices and correspondences in the box.
+- Check the student organization mailbox on a regular basis.

 Registered Student Organizations Privileges:

 - Use of FAU facilities, equipment, and services

 - Use of services available in the Club House, including free copies, poster board, and more